renovate-bot/ghiscoding-_-native-copyfiles/README.md

 #### 2. Rename Using a Callback (JavaScript API)

 For advanced renaming, you can use the `rename` callback option in the API.
-This function receives the source and destination path and should return the new destination path.
+This function receives the source and destination path and should return the new destination path of each file being processed.

 **Example: Change extension to `.scss` using a callback**